Patient's Query

 Welcome back to icliniq.com.

 Natural supplements or foods like tofu (bean curd), alpha sprouts (shoots of the alfalfa plant), and flaxseeds are known to be high in phytoestrogens (plant-derived xenoestrogens) and isoflavones (plant-derived compounds).
 You can incorporate them into your diet.
-But at present with one year of irregularity in menses, the treatment of choice would be low dose oral contraceptive pills and not injectables.
+But at present, with one year of irregularity in menses, the treatment of choice would be low-dose oral contraceptive pills and not injectables.

-Pregnancy seems unlikely as there was no ejaculation involved, but if there was, then even an implantation bleed can often be present in a similar manner accompanied with a mild lower abdominal ache and nausea.
+Pregnancy seems unlikely as there was no ejaculation involved, but if there was, then even an implantation bleed can often be present in a similar manner, accompanied by a mild lower abdominal ache and nausea.
 So, to rule out any chances of pregnancy, I suggest you get a serum beta hCG test, which is a blood test.
 If the hCG levels are less than 5 mIU/mL, then there is no pregnancy.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!